 [Valerie Faris] Yes, she really is the one driving the movie.
 In “Battle of the Sexes,” obviously, it’s Billie Jean—her desire—that moves the story forward.
 We like to do that.
 In American films, the scripts and the stories are often about men.

 [Jonathan Dayton] No, it’s not intentional.
 But we’re certainly attracted to these stories with strong women.
 I think they’re good stories.

 [Valerie Faris] Maybe it’s because there’s such a need for them, there’s an absence.
 We have a daughter and two sons, and we couldn’t become more aware of ‘what are we putting out there.’
 We don’t necessarily or consciously think about it, but I do think for children growing up in a culture when all they see are male action heroes, that starts to become then how we look at what society is like.
 All the heroes are men.
-It’s interesting to see how well “Wonder Woman” did, it’s the first example of the female action hero.
-I wish it didn’t have so much violence in it, but it kind of delivers what’s expected from that kind of a movie, I guess.
+It’s interesting to see how well “Wonder Woman” did; it’s the first example of the female action hero.
+I wish it didn’t have so much violence in it, but it delivers what’s expected from that kind of a movie, I guess.

 Film Fest Gent, Ghent (Belgium)

 LITTLE MISS SUNSHINE (2006) DIR Jonathan Dayton, Valerie Faris PROD Ron Yerxa, Peter Saraf, Albert Berger, David T. Friendly, Marc Turtletaub SCR Michael Arndt CAM Tim Suhrstedt ED Pamela Martin MUS DeVotchKa, Mychael Danna CAST Greg Kinnear, Steve Carell, Toni Collette, Paul Dano, Abigail Breslin, Alan Arkin, Marc Turtletaub